What does Milka mean?

 Associated with: queen.

 (male) Milgue, Milta, ..

 Milka is an uncommon given name for women but a somewhat popular surname for all people (#89895 out of 150436, Top 60%).
 (2000 U.S. Census)

 Which version is better?with its source forms and related girl names.
 Below is a graphed analysis of the statistics of Milka and affiliated names.
-Prominent variation forms of Milka (outside Top 2000) rated in the Top 2000 are Emilia (#164 last year), Emily (#7), Malka (#1357) and Milly (#1654).
+Prominent variation forms of Milka (outside Top 2000) rated in the Top 2000 are Emilia (#145 last year), Emily (#8), Malka (#1331) and Milly.
 Other variants, like Malkie, are seldom used.
-Usage of these forms of Milka was more pronounced in the year 1998 (median #1102) and is somewhat less today (#795, 51% less usage).
+Usage of these forms of Milka was more pronounced in the year 1998 (median #1102) and has become significantly reduced since (#871, 52% less usage).
 Emily has been the most well-known version, though Emilia has become trendy as well.
-(2014 U.S. SSA Records)
+(2015 U.S. SSA Records)